 Getting ready to winterize your vacation home for a winter getaway isn’t limited to packing the car with provisions and sporting goods; your house needs gearing up, too.
-The season’s low temperatures can wreak havoc on an unattended home, whether it’s your main residence or a vacation retreat.
+Drastic temperature changes and idle systems can wreak havoc on an unattended home, whether it’s your main residence or a vacation retreat.

 According to one source, water damage and freezing account for approximately 17 percent of all homeowners insurance claims, with the average claim amounting to over $5,000.
 So, taking a little time to prepare your home before you pull out of the driveway can mean big savings and the avoidance of a miserable cleanup and repair headache.
 Following are the main areas requiring attention.